texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 Managing users and their access rights
 ++++++++++++++++++++++++++++++++++++++

-Users and their access to datasets can be configured in the "User Access Management" panel in "Administration":
+Users and their access to datasets can be configured in the User Access Management panel in Administration under Restricted:

 .. figure:: images/03_user.png